-Trauma Therapy London
+Trauma therapy in London

 Trauma therapy is a specialised form of psychotherapy that works directly with the effects of traumatic experience.
-These may include single-incident trauma — an accident, assault, bereavement, or medical event — or complex trauma arising from prolonged exposure to adverse conditions such as childhood neglect, relational abuse, or systemic harm.
+These may include single-incident trauma (an accident, assault, bereavement, or medical event) or complex trauma arising from prolonged exposure to adverse conditions such as childhood neglect, relational abuse, or systemic harm.

 At Philippe Jacquet & Associates, trauma therapy is never one-size-fits-all.
-Our approach draws on EMDR (Eye Movement Desensitisation and Reprocessing), somatic work, Jungian depth psychology, and integrative psychotherapy — selected and adapted to the individual’s presentation, history, and therapeutic goals.
+Our approach draws on EMDR (Eye Movement Desensitisation and Reprocessing), somatic work, Jungian depth psychology, and integrative psychotherapy, selected and adapted to the individual’s presentation, history, and therapeutic goals.

 Many people living with the effects of trauma do not identify themselves as “traumatised.”
 They may simply feel stuck, reactive, chronically anxious, or unable to form the close relationships they want.
 Common presentations that respond well to trauma therapy include: